 - Overload pay assignments require prior written approval (a) by the immediate supervisor of the individual who will undertake the proposed overload pay assignment; (b) by the administrator of the major administrative unit ("MAU") in which that individual is appointed; and (c) if the unit in which the overload pay assignment is to be performed is different from the unit in which the individual is appointed, by the administrator of, and the MAU administrator for, the unit in which the overload pay assignment is to be performed. - 2.
-In order to be approved, an overload pay assignment must meet the following minimum criteria: - a) The individual requesting overload pay must have a full-time assignment in her/his department, school, or other administrative unit and be satisfactorily performing her/his assigned duties; and - b) The individual's immediate supervisor, after consultation with the administrator of the MAU in which the individual is appointed, must determine that: - (i) the proposed assignment represents a substantial increase over the individual's regularly assigned duties; and - (ii) after considering the other commitments of the individual, including her/his regularly assigned duties, approved outside work for pay, and other professional obligations, the proposed assignment will not adversely affect the individual's performance of her/his regularly assigned duties. - 3 The approval of each overload pay assignment must be recorded on the Overload Pay form.
+In order to be approved, an overload pay assignment must meet the following minimum criteria: - a) The individual requesting overload pay must have a full-time assignment in her/his department, school, or other administrative unit and be satisfactorily performing her/his assigned duties; and - b) The individual's immediate supervisor, after consultation with the administrator of the MAU in which the individual is appointed, must determine that: - (i) the proposed assignment represents a substantial increase over the individual's regularly assigned duties; and - (ii) after considering the other commitments of the individual, including her/his regularly assigned duties, approved outside work for pay, and other professional obligations, the proposed assignment will not adversely affect the individual's performance of her/his regularly assigned duties.

 1 In accordance with the policy on Outside Work for Pay, faculty, executive managers, and academic administrators may request approval to engage in overload pay and/or outside work for pay for up to a total average of four (4) days per month during duty periods.
-Academic staff (who are not eligible to engage in outside work for pay) may request approval to engage in overload pay for
+Academic staff (who are not eligible to engage in outside work for pay) may request approval to engage in overload pay for up to an average of four (4) days per month.